 A total of six (6) different types of instructional modalities have been defined for the Ferris Learning Outcomes (FLOs).
 These methodologies represent a spectrum of different approaches commonly used in Higher Education to instruct students.
 The relative frequency of these approaches will be tracked using Nuventive Improve.
 There are no pre-defined desired levels for any of these strategies.
 Rather, any distributions discovered will serve as merely as a starting point for a faculty discussion of General Education pedagogy.
 A brief definition of each of these academic practices follows below.

-01) Face-to-face lecture – This is considered the “traditional” instructional model of higher education.
+01) Face-to-face delivery – This is considered the “traditional” instructional model of higher education.
 The instructor, using a variety of learning props such as the whiteboard, PowerPoint, handouts, etc., delivers course content orally.
 The students primarily listen and take notes.

-10) Internship/fellowship – Many programs require students to gain program experience outside of classroom instruction.
+06) Internship or fellowship – Many programs require students to gain program experience outside of classroom instruction.
 Internships and fellowships are an exchange of services for experience between the student and an organization.
 Students are exposed to the real-life dynamics of the workplace while taking advantage of their experiences to confirm their career interests and validate their abilities.